Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 A timing diagram may have multiple data labels in different signal lanes.
-Requirements dictating the modification of the appearance of all data labels can be addressed by specifying the *data_label* class in the *customStyle* config attribute.
+Requirements dictating the modification of the appearance of all data labels can be addressed by specifying the \*data*label\* class in the *customStyle\_ config attribute.
 The rendering of data labels can also be modified on a per-lane basis using the [new *dlClass* and *dlStyle* attributes](https://github.com/Ganesh-AT/wavedrom/compare/master...wavedrom-24.01#diff-5d9dd9d1500a808115d428b898d28cb38c6a5582a822ede99298dad4fd0b4bc4R97-R98).
-The new rendering styles can either be specified as a custom class in the *customStyle* attribute, which is then used as the value for the signal entry's *dlClass* attribute.
+The new rendering styles can either be specified as a custom class in the *customStyle* attribute, which is then used as the value for the signal entry\'s *dlClass* attribute.
 Alternatively, the styles can be specified as in-line CSS using the *dlStyle* attribute.
 WaveDrom 24.1 also supports the ultimate flexibility of modifying the rendering style on a per-data label basis by incorporating *tspan* support for each